-Threat Mitigation with TDA
+Threat Mitigation

-Network VirusWall Enforcer works with Trend Micro Threat Discovery Appliance (TDA).
-TDA can identify endpoints with active threats by gathering and correlating network activity.
-To mitigate threats identified by TDA and prevent them from spreading, Network VirusWall Enforcer can actively monitor or quarantine endpoints.
+Network VirusWall Enforcer works with Trend Micro Threat Discovery Appliance (TDA) or Deep Discovery Inspector.
+TDA or Deep Discovery Inspector can identify endpoints with active threats by gathering and correlating network activity.
+To mitigate threats identified by TDA or Deep Discovery Inspector and prevent them from spreading, Network VirusWall Enforcer can actively monitor or quarantine endpoints.